Performing Cataract Surgery

 Pros:

-• Good intermediate and near vision.
+• Potentially good intermediate and near vision.
 Works well as a monofit lens in the non-dominant eye, providing good distance, intermediate and near vision without glasses when paired with a traditional distant lens in the dominant eye.

 • Corrects astigmatism, if necessary, at no additional cost.